 \section{Representation of current in a shell}

-A conducting structure of depth $d_s$ can be viewed as a thin shell where $d_sk<<1$, where $k$ is the wave number of the external magnetic field, and the electric field can be taken to be constant across its depth $d_s$ when $d_s<<\sqrt{\mu_0 \tau_g/\eta}$, where $\tau_g$ is the time scale for changes in the external magnetic field.
-The condition for the constancy of the electric field across the shell is the same as for jump in normal component of the magnetic field to be zero, Appendix \ref{sec:approx}.
+A conducting structure of depth $d_s$ can be viewed as a thin shell when $d_sk<<1$, where $k$ is the wave number of the external magnetic field, and the electric field can be taken to be constant across its depth $d_s$ when $d_s<<\sqrt{\eta \tau_g/\mu_0}$, where $\tau_g$ is the time scale for changes in the external magnetic field.
+The condition for the constancy of the electric field across the shell is the same as for the jump in normal component of the magnetic field to be zero, Appendix \ref{sec:approx}.

-The forces and the external effects of a current $\vec{j}$ flowing in a thin toroidal shell can be represented by a current potential $\kappa(\theta,\varphi)$, where $\theta$ is an arbitrary poloidal and $\varphi$ a toroidal angle.
+The forces and the external effects of a current $\vec{j}$ flowing in a thin toroidal shell can be represented by a current potential $\kappa(\theta,\varphi)$, where $\theta$ is an arbitrary poloidal and $\varphi$ an arbitrary toroidal angle.
 The concept of a current potential was introduced into toroidal plasma physics in 1987 by Peter Merkel \cite{Merkel:1987}.
 Current potentials have the form

 $G_s$ is a constant, the number of Amperes of poloidal current, which produces the net toroidal field, $I_s$ is a constant, the number of Amperes of toroidal current, which produces the net poloidal field, and $\hat{n}$ is the unit normal to the surface.
 The unit normal $\hat{n}$ is curl free, Equation (\ref{grad r}).
+The $(r,\theta,\varphi)$ coordinate system that is used to describe the region near the shell is defined in Equation (\ref{coord-system}), and $r=a$ implies lying on the shell itself.
 Magnetic dipoles oriented normal to the shell can represent the single-valued part of the current potential $\tilde{\kappa}(\theta,\varphi)$.

-Equation (\ref{j-eq}) assumes the current in the shell is divergence free, but this assumption is incorrect in the presence of halo currents, which have part of their path in in the plasma.
+Equation (\ref{j-eq}) assumes the current in the shell is divergence free, but this assumption is incorrect in the presence of halo currents, which have part of their path in the plasma.
 Halo currents are discussed in Section \ref{sec:halo}.